DouglasD18/fighters-and-dragons/README.md

 ## Features

 The main features of the application are:
- - Create an rpg game
+ - Create a rpg game
  - Create races of characters
  - Create characters attributes and skills
  - Create a fight function